alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 ## Intro

-Last year I came across some "secret" Google documents regarding UX concepts.
-I took notes while reading these PDFs, and I chose to write an article about it, writing about the best practices (part 1) and real case studies described in the documents.
+Last year I came across some "secret" Google documents about UX concepts.
+I took notes while reading these PDFs, and wrote an article about them, writing about best practices (part 1) and real case studies described in the documents.

 There are 8 "UX Playbokos":